CAUTION – HOW TO GET OUT OF THE PIT

 Complaining attitude: to express dissatisfaction, pain, uneasiness, censure, resentment, or grief; find fault

-I asked the elderly man what the purpose was for telling us these terrible things.
+I asked the elderly man what the purpose was of telling us these terrible things.
 He said he can’t get them out of his head.
 I told him the first step was to forgive each person who caused him pain, and then to ask God to take that memory out of his head.
 I overcame my painful memories by doing this.
 In fact, just today, I was complaining again.
 By the way, complaining is a symptom of a painful memory.
 So, I asked God to show me why I was complaining.
 I waited until God brought the memories to my mind of how my father often let me down.
-Next, I forgave my father and asked God to lose (untie and remove) the negative effect of each memory from my mind related to the unmet expectations and the resulting disappointment.
+Next, I forgave my father and asked God to loose (untie and remove) the negative effect of each memory from my mind related to the unmet expectations and the resulting disappointment.
 This process is explained in detail on my website.
 I invite you to visit my site to learn more. https://hopeforcompletehealing.com

 This man, and many people, are only focused on what they don’t like and the bad things that happened, and they remain stuck in misery.
 Do you see yourself stuck in the pit of depression and misery?
-Maybe you feel sad, humiliated, or shame, which is stealing your joy.
+Maybe you feel sad, humiliated, or ashamed, which is stealing your joy.
 See the following page to transform these negative heart issues with transformation truth: JOY Issues

 You may also be interested in reading my story of Freedom from Humiliation and Mental Strongholds of Shame and Sadness